 As indicated in the previous section, PoEs are key points along transport and trade corridors.
-The issue that needs to be considered is the importance of these corridors and land PoEs in attaining South Africa's policy goals and strategic objectives.
-Given a severely constrained fiscus, a strong case must be made for including the implementation of OSBPs in the programme to modernise South Africa's six largest land PoEs.
+The importance of these corridors and land PoEs in attaining South Africa's policy goals and strategic objectives must also be considered.
+Given a severely constrained fiscus, a strong case must be made for including the OSBPs in the programme to modernise South Africa's six largest land PoEs.